vladshup/DX-spider-FreeBSD-fork/README.md

 This is a good known G1TLH DX-Spider software http://www.dxcluster.org adapted for FreeBSD operating system.

-I use FreeBSD 14.2 with perl (v5.36.3).
+I use FreeBSD 14.2 with perl (v5.36.3) 2 core CPU 256 MB RAM.
+Also work nice on OpenBSD 7.7 perl (v5.40) 2 core cpu 128 MB RAM.
-Please remember FreeBSD is not Linux.
+Please remember FreeBSD and OpenBSD is not Linux.
 FreeBSD not consist support for AX.25, netrom, rose etc protocols in kernel.
 This version of DX-Spider for tcp/ip telnet nodes only.

 Installation
 Just use Git